-Where no statute is listed on the following chart, it is probable that there is simply not a specific statute governing the situation.
+Where no statute is listed on the books, it is probable that there is simply not a specific statute governing the situation.
 In these cases, a general civil statute of limitation most likely applies.
-For example, in cases of medical malpractice, the statute of limitation may just as easily be covered by the statute governing personal injury.
+For example, in cases of medical malpractice, the statute of limitation may just as easily be covered by the time limit for personal injury claims.

 Most states "toll" or stop the statute of limitation upon the incapacity of the injured party.
 But there are a number of ways a person can be incapacitated.
 If the person has been committed to a mental hospital or is out of the country, these may toll the statute of limitation until they either regain their mental facilities or return from abroad.

 A Final Word About Civil Statutes of Limitations

 Remember, state laws are always subject to change, usually through legislation, ballot initiative, or court ruling -- contact a litigation attorney in your state or conduct your own legal research to verify the state law(s) you are researching.

 - U.S. Code